tonyfujs/tonyfujs.github.io/_posts/2015-01-17-webscraping_1.md

 The `twitter` variable holds the information I need, but it also holds a lot of stuff I don't need.
 In order to extract specific pieces of information from a webpage, you need to know a few things:
 1. Similar pieces of information have the same identifier.
-2. This identifier is called a css selector
+2. This identifier is called a [css selector](http://flukeout.github.io/)
 3. You can easily find out the css selectors of the pieces of information you are interested in by using a very handy tool called Selector Gadget.
 Watch the 2 minutes tutorial [here](http://selectorgadget.com/).

-Using these css selectors and the `rvest` package, it is now really easy to extract specific pieces of information from our `twitter` variable.
+Using these css selectors and the `rvest` [package](http://blog.rstudio.org/2014/11/24/rvest-easy-web-scraping-with-r/), it is now really easy to extract specific pieces of information from our `twitter` variable.

 {% highlight r lineos %}
 ## Extract tweets
+# Extract raw tweets
-tweets <- html_nodes(twitter, ".tweet-text") # Extract raw tweets
+tweets <- html_nodes(twitter, ".tweet-text")
-tweets <- html_text(tweets) # Remove html tags
+# Remove html tags
+tweets <- html_text(tweets)
 # Extract user name
 users <-  html_nodes(twitter, ".js-action-profile-name b")
 users <- html_text(users)